Athletics at the 2004 Summer Olympics – Men's 200 metres: Qualification

 The Olympic qualification period for the athletics ran from 1 January 2003 to 9 August 2004.
 For this event, each National Olympic Committee (NOC) was permitted to enter up to three athletes, provided they had run below 20.59 seconds during this period in IAAF-sanctioned meetings or tournaments.
 If a NOC had no athletes qualified under this standard, it could enter up to one athlete that had run below 20.75 seconds.

 Competition format

 The competition used the four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system introduced in 1960 was used in the heats and quarterfinals.

 There were 7 heats of 7 or 8 runners each, with the top 4 men in each advancing to the quarterfinals along with the next 4 fastest overall.
 The quarterfinals consisted of 4 heats of 8 athletes each; the 3 fastest men in each heat and the next 4 fastest overall advanced to the semifinals.
 There were 2 semifinals, each with 8 runners.
 The top 4 athletes in each semifinal advanced.
 The final had 8 runners.
 The races were run on a 400 metre track.

 Records

-Prior to the competition, the existing world and Olympic records were as follows.
+Prior to the competition, the existing world, Olympic record, and world leading time were as follows:

 No new world or Olympic records were set during the competition.